hphelion/documentation/cloudos/install.install-modules-reference.md

 <tr style="background-color: white; color: black;">
 <td> Container_ratelimit_size </td>
 <td> 100=100,200=50,500=20 </td>
 <td> When set with container_ratelimit_x = r: for containers of size x, limit requests per second to r.
-Will limit PUT, DELETE, and POST requests to /a/c/o. <br />
+Will limit PUT, DELETE, and POST requests to /a/c/o. <br /> For details, see the
-For details, see <a href="http://docs.openstack.org/developer/swift/ratelimit.html" target="ratelimit">Rate Limiting</a> on the OpenStack website. </td>
+<a href="http://docs.openstack.org/developer/swift/ratelimit.html" target="ratelimit">Rate Limiting documentation</a> on the OpenStack website. </td>
 </tr>

 </table>